When Generative Replay Meets Evolving Deepfakes: Dual Confusion-Aware Regularization for Incremental Face Forgery

 To evaluate the generality of our framework beyond a specific feature extractor, we further test two additional backbones: Xception~\cite{xception} and ResNet34~\cite{resnet}.
-As shown in \cref{fig:backbone}, we compare DARW with state-of-the-art incremental forgery detection methods, SUR-LID~\cite{cheng2025stacking} and DFIL~\cite{pan2023dfil}.
-Across both Protocol 1 and Protocol 2, DARW consistently outperforms all competitors, regardless of the backbone architecture.
-These results demonstrate that our Domain-Aware Relative Weighting strategy is model-agnostic and remains robust across diverse network designs.
+As shown in Fig.~\ref{fig:backbone}, we compare Dual-CARE with state-of-the-art incremental forgery detection methods, SUR-LID~\cite{cheng2025stacking} and DFIL~\cite{pan2023dfil}.
+Across both Protocol 1 and Protocol 2, Dual-CARE consistently outperforms all competitors, regardless of the backbone architecture.
+These results demonstrate that our Dual Confusion-Aware Regularization strategy is model-agnostic and remains robust across diverse network designs.